ajewelbd/news-aggregator/README.md

 -   Input Text: It uses either the contentSnippet or title of the article as input for the extraction.
 -   Topics and Entities: The extracted topics and entities are then saved as JSON strings and inserted into the database.

-# API endpoints
+# API endpoints (prefix-> /api/v1/)

 These endpoints allow you to handle RSS FEED Sources & articles.
+Example: http://localhost:3000/api/v1/articles

 ## GET